MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ci-connect-customer-service-env.md

 The **Data sources** section helps you to disconnect or connect a Dynamics 365 Customer Service environment with call insights.
 If you have multiple environments in your organization and want to activate another environment to display data in the application, use this section.

 At a time, you can have only one active Dynamics 365 Customer Service environment that is connected to the application.
 When you activate an environment, the existing environment will automatically deactivate, and the new environment’s data will be displayed on the application.
-Also, you must add tracked keywords and competitors as well as provide permission to access the data to the added environment.
+Also, you must add tracked keywords and products, as well as provide permission to access the data to the added environment.

 As an administrator, you must configure the Dynamics 365 Customer Service environment to connect to call insights.